ethyca/fides/README.md

 ## :zap: Overview

-Fides (*fee-dez*, Latin: Fidēs) is the modern framework for data teams to implement data privacy requirements using all your existing CI/CD tools.
+Ethyca's Fides (*fee-dez*, Latin: Fidēs) is a modern framework that lets legal and data teams work together to define and enforce data privacy requirements during software integration and deployment.

-- **A Privacy Grammar for engineers.** Fides is a way for you to declare when, where and how you plan to use risky types of data (e.g., personally identifiable information) directly in your code.
+- **Privacy policies that aren't just for lawyers.** While your legal and executive teams define your privacy policies, it's your engineering team that must implement these policies in your software.
+Fides defines a "privacy grammar" that lets engineers translate legal privacy policies into the language they understand: code. code to define when, where, and how your customers' personally identifiable information is displayed in your applications.

-- **Privacy Policies that aren't just for lawyers.** Fides allows you to make a privacy policy that's *actually* enforced at time of integration and deployment.
+- **Privacy policies that aren't just for lawyers.** Fides lets you enforce your privacy policies when you integrate or deploy your software.

 - **CI/CD/CP.** Update your policies and data systems as frequently as you (or your legal team!) needs.
 The updated policies will continuously evaluate compliance and warn users of unsafe changes _before_ they make it into production.